This is an exercise that I used to regularly do with students entering their first year of university, but it can work for people of all ages.

 Students often worry about how they are perceived by the large numbers of new people they meet when they first arrive.
 Indeed, a large part of their self-identity is wrapped up in the the way they think others view them and this can cause considerable social anxiety.

-However, it’s not just adolescents who worry about the way they are perceived by other people.
+t’s not just adolescents who worry about the way they are perceived by other people.
 Many of us do this and often feel powerless to do anything about it.

 However, by raising awareness of how we think we are perceived and setting an intention to change this, we can dramatically change the way other people see us.
 Not just strangers we are meeting for the first time, but friends and acquaintances too.
 With small changes and consistent behaviour, it’s never too late to change the way others view you.